peterleightonconsulting-svg/benchmark-investor-dashboard/SUGGESTIONS.md

 * *(Add your new feature requests here using bullet points!)*
 * Example: "Change the background color of the 'Total Patients' card to light blue."
+Change PROMS leaderboard to only be top 10 physios

 ---